Home Compare SOFI vs SQN.SW

 Valuation

-Both look solid on valuation, though Swissquote Group Holding SA still holds the stronger peer position.
+Both rank well on valuation, but Swissquote Group Holding SA still holds a clear edge.

 SOFI